 Skeptics and believers approach the Bible unlike any other book in history.
 Some see the Bible as a mesh of legends, and the other perceives the Bible as the written Word of God.
 Both cannot be approaching the Bible correctly.
 Skeptics find the writers of the Bible guilty until proven innocent.
 As long as they perceive alternate possibilities, they doubt and disbelieve.
-Granting possibilities without considering probability is neither reasonable nor honest.
+Speculating possible alternatives without considering what is most probable is neither reasonable nor honest.

 People are reasonable and fair to admit names attributed to written works as conclusive evidence of authorship unless there is evidence to the contrary.
 However, in the case of the Bible, skeptics do not apply this respect.
 For skeptics and critics, the biblical writers are guilty until proven innocent.

 A Necessary Cause for the Bible

 The simple premises supporting the origin of the New Testament are that it exists.
-The NT existed since before our grandfathers’ grandfathers, and the writings came into existence some way some how at some specific time.
+The NT existed since before our grandfathers’ grandfathers, and the writings came into existence somehow at some specific time.
 The New Testament claims authorship by God via named apostles and prophets who followed Jesus of Nazareth.

 Disqualified from Honestly Examining the Bible

 Many feel it necessary to criticize the Bible more harshly since it does offend consciences.
 Many conjecture, speculate, and then accuse the authors of the NT of being frauds impersonating the apostles and prophets.
 Why approach any writing accusing them of fraud based on speculation and without allegation of a witness?
 This is prejudice.

-Prejudice disqualifies skeptics from examining fairly and impartially.
+Prejudice disqualifies a person from examining fairly and impartially.
 Prejudice keeps one from judging simply upon the merits of evidence.
 For the authors of the New Testament to be frauds, then the originators must have conspired together to lie, which this is a complete contradiction to the morals of the faith that they would have supposedly made up.
 This again leaves the opponent of the New Testament without grounds to criticize the NT.
 The opponent replies with slander, reviling, and defamation of the New Testament authors, and this undermines their credibility.
 Such men make themselves enemies of New Testament Christianity when they forgo any witnesses.